sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 }
 ```

 The stored model value should be the canonical public URL.
+Configure provider
-Configure provider credentials with `BRIDGE_`-prefixed environment variables at the app level for an app-specific bucket, at the environment level for shared project defaults, or globally for instance defaults.
+credentials at the app level for an app-specific bucket, at the environment
+level for shared project defaults, or globally for instance defaults.

 For Cloudflare R2: